bhaskatripathi/Cryptodata_Coinbase_Kraken_Binance/README.md

 # Cryptodata_Coinbase_Kraken_Binance

 This repository downloads the historical data from Coinbase, Binance, and Kraken.
+It provides an efficient solution for downloading historical cryptocurrency data from multiple exchanges, addressing the issue of API limitations and rate limits.
 The Coinbase API only supports 300 records per request.
 We harvest the data incrementally in batches of 299 days to ensure we don't exceed the API limits.
+By implementing an incremental approach, the project ensures comprehensive data retrieval, allowing users to access historical OHLCV data for in-depth analysis and research.

 ## Features

 - Download historical OHLCV (Open, High, Low, Close, Volume) data from Coinbase, Binance, and Kraken
 - Batch the requests to retrieve data incrementally, working within the API limitations
+- Handle API rate limit errors by waiting for a short period before retrying the request
 - Save the downloaded data as CSV files for further analysis or processing
 - Calculate the Market Liquidity Index (MLI) for each currency pair
 - Calculate the overall exchange MLI weighted with traded volume